Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 You can add colorful custom decoration or design to a plain sweater using the fun and easy technique of needle felting.
 Needle felting is the process of binding wool roving to another material or surface using a sharp felting needle.
 With this process, you can add any design to your favorite sweaters.
-You can see a video of the needle felting process on my blog.

 This tutorial will show you the basic technique and tools of needle felting.
 The design I made is only a sample of the many surface decorations you can create with needle felting.

 Basic Materials for Adding a Needle Felted Design to a Sweater

 - Wool Sweater: Although I've seen needle felted designs added to other materials, I recommend using a sweater made from at least 80% wool or cashmere for your first project.
 The wool roving will best adhere to another woolen fabric.